 If you’re a regular reader of this blog, chances are you’ve already jumped on the coconut oil bandwagon.
 It can be used in place of all other oils in recipes (save a little bit of extra-virgin olive oil here and there) and have started using it in place of butter sometimes, as well.

 But are you confused when it comes to choosing good coconut oil?
 Do you understand everything that is written on the labels?

 When it comes to choosing good coconut oil, you need to understand refined vs unrefined, cold-pressed vs expeller pressed, virgin vs. extra-virgin.

 Choosing Good Coconut Oil

 For a lot of people who shop in conventional grocery stores, there may not be a lot of choices when it comes to coconut oil.
-I know at mine, there is only one choice.
-In this case it’s important to know what you’re getting and whether what is available is worth the money.
-Conversely, at the health food store there is going to be zillions of choices and you’ll want to know that you’re choosing good coconut oil from all the various options.
+For some people, there is only one choice.
+In this case, it’s important to know what you’re getting and whether what is available is worth the money.
+Conversely, at the health food store, there are going to be zillions of choices and you’ll want to know that you’re choosing good coconut oil from all the various options.